Huntington, New York

+Huntington is one of ten towns in Suffolk County, New York, United States.
+The town's population was 204,127 at the time of the 2020 census, making it the 11th most populous city/town in the state.

-The Town of Huntington is one of ten towns in Suffolk County, New York.
-Founded in 1653, it is located on the north shore of Long Island in northwestern Suffolk County, with Long Island Sound to its north and Nassau County adjacent to the west.
-Huntington is part of the New York metropolitan area.
-As of the 2020 census, the town population was 204,127.
+Founded in 1653, the Town of Huntington is located on the North Shore of Long Island in northwestern Suffolk County, with the Long Island Sound to its north and Nassau County adjacent to the west.
+It is part of the New York metropolitan area.